All Episodes

 Well, what are you expecting Mrs. Clinton to do to those at the top?

-What is your average Democrat voter expecting to do?
+What is your average Democrat voter expecting?

-Every year Gates and Buffett are in a contest over the world's richest.
+Every year, Gates and Buffett are in a contest over the world's richest.

 Last I looked, no Democrat president has taken them out.

-And most of the people at the top today are Democrats.
+Everybody at the top is said to be a Republican, and most of the people at the top today are Democrats.

 Dirty little secret.

-Even if even if you don't get this deep into it, this has been the message for 50 years.
+But no, seriously, even if you don't get this deep into it, this has been the message for 50 years.

-And the people voting for people like Mrs. Clinton Barack Obama are angrier than they've ever been.
+And the people voting for people like Mrs. Clinton, Barack Obama, are angrier than they've ever been.

 They're unhappier than they've ever been.